 If you can’t get into Engineer Mode, there are couple of things you can try:

 - Search online for the specific code for your phone brand or model.

 - Find an app on the Play Store that can launch Engineer Mode for you.
-There are couple of them just search something like: MTK Engineering Mode
+There are a couple of them, just search something like: MTK Engineering Mode

-- Use Mobile Uncle MTK Tools to launch Engineer Mode: Go to Engineer Mode > Engineer Mode (MTK)
+- Try using Mobile Uncle MTK Tools to launch Engineer Mode: Go to Engineer Mode > Engineer Mode (MTK)